 Carrying out on-site outdoor analysis provides useful information for the selection of selecting ventilation means and ventilation system design in order to achieve satisfactory indoor air quality.
 From the measurement result, a proper design to ensure a good air quality provision could help gaining credit points in HWB 8.

-7 Health and Wellbeing 7.1 Design for Green Living

-HWB 1 Healthy and Active Living

-Objective To encourage designing building environment for healthy and active living by improving living and / or working experience of building users and integrating physical activities in the design for an active lifestyle.

-Credits Attainable 1 BONUS

-Credit Requirement 1 BONUS credit for scoring at least 3 items of all applicable design measures for healthy and active living.

-Assessment Provide a report demonstrating compliance of at least 3 of all relevant applicable design measures for healthy and active living at indoor / semi-outdoor communal areas of building development as listed below, item (1)

-to (4):
+7

-Improving living and / or working experience of communal use by building occupants

-Integration of public art in indoor communal areas at the building main entrance and core circulation lobbies at main access level to have at least one artwork respectively.
-The public artwork should be of scale reasonably proportional to space/ venue it locates.
-A narrative or infographics of the art piece should also be available for users and visitors.

-Integrating physical activities in the design for an active lifestyle

-- Install way-finding signage and/ or info graphics at point-of-decision to encourage stair use (at least one at the building main entrance and all core circulation lobbies with lift provisions). - 3) Install at least one (1) circulation stair in communal area meeting the following requirements: - Riser to be not more than 150mm and tread to be at least 300mm; - Individual flight of stair not to exceed 1800mm nor a total of more than 12 risers; - Placed visually before lifts upon entering the building main entrance; - Connecting at least three (3) storeys; and - Stair width to be at least 1350mm. - 4) Install at least one (1) provision for physical activities in communal areas, for example exercise stations, jogging tracks, cycling etc.

-Additional or alternative design features may be included.
-Justification on achievement in credit objectives should be demonstrated.
+, Health and Wellbeing 7.1 Design for Green Living Design for Green Living HWB 1 Healthy and Active Living Extent of Application Indoo or / se mi-outdoor communal areas of building development.
+Objective by in nprovi age designing building environment for healthy and active living ng living and / or working experience of building users and physical activities in the design for an active lifestyle.
+Credits Attainable 1 BO NUS Credit Requirement 1 BONUS credit for scoring at least 3 items of all applicable des measures for healthy and active living.
+Assessment appli report demonstrating compliance of at least 3 of all relevant design measures for healthy and active living as listed below, (4): oving pants living and / or working experience of communal use by building entrar least o reaso ation of public art in indoor communal areas at the building main nee and core circulation lobbies at main access level to have at one artwork respectively.
+The public artwork should be of scale nably proportional to space/ venue it locates.
+A narrative or aphics of the art piece should also be available for users and s.
+Integ rating physical activities in the design for an active lifestyle encou way-finding signage and/ or info graphics at point-of-decision to rage stair use (at least one at the building main entrance and all sirculation lobbies with lift provisions). at least one (1) circulation stair in communal area meeting the ing requirements: - Ris ser to be not more than 150mm and tread to be at least 300mm; lividual flight of stair not to exceed 1800mm nor a total of more in 12 risers; aced visually before lifts upon entering the building main trance, - Co nnecting at least three (3) storeys; and - Sta air width to be at least 1350mm. at least one (1) provision for physical activities in communal , for example exercise stations, jogging tracks, cycling etc. achie desig eveme gn feat or alternative design features may be included.
+Justification on ent in credit objectives should be demonstrated.
+Such proposed ture will be taken as one of the total applicable design measures hator calculation.

-Supporting Do cuments PA FA • e softcopies with filename prefix as leftmost column below.
-HWB_01_00 BEAM Plus NB submission template for HWB 1 √ ✓ HWB_01_01 Specifications of the design measures √ ı HWB_01_02 Drawings showing design measures and/or amenity features ✓ ✓ HWB_01_03 Report showing justifications and details for each design measures and/or amenity features provided √ √ HWB_01_04 Catalogues/ information of design measures provided OR Photograph - ✓
+Supporting Docu iments ΡΑ FA Please provide softcopies with filename prefix as indicated on the leftmost column below.
+HWB_01_00 BEAM Plus NB submission template for HWB 1 ~ ~ HWB_01_01 Summary table, with design measures and/or amenity features provided, percentage achieved ~ ~ HWB_01_02 Specifications of the design measures ~ - HWB_01_03 Drawings showing design measures and/or amenity features ~ ~ HWB_01_04 Report showing justifications and details for each design measures and/or amenity features provided - ~ HWB_01_05 Catalogues/ information of design measures provided OR Photograph - ~